 Chilly weather always calls for a bowl of cozy Miso Noodle Soup….

-Miso Noodle Soup, where chewy ramen noodles are submerged in a flavorful miso broth, combined with ground pork, bamboo shoots and the much-required soft boiled egg.
+Miso Noodle Soup a.k.a.
+Miso Ramen is a delicious Japanese dish where chewy ramen noodles are submerged in a flavorful miso broth, combined with ground pork, bamboo shoots, and the much-required soft-boiled egg.

-If any food item can give warm, comforting hugs…it would be this Miso Noodle Soup.
+If any food item can give warm, comforting hugs…it would be this Miso Ramen Noodle Soup.

 I started making this Miso Noodle Soup recipe after enjoying many bowls of Miso Ramen at my favorite Japanese ramen places.

-The ramen cravings was hitting way too often and it became a problem to show up to a ramen place every time they happen.
+The ramen cravings were hitting way too often and it became a problem to show up to a ramen place every time they happen.

-Since my husband and I are ramen-obsessed humans (yes, such category of people do exists), we now make them at home and have ramen at our finger tips whenever we want, however we want.
+Since my husband and I are ramen-obsessed humans (yes, such a category of people exists), we now make them at home and have homemade miso ramen at our finger tips whenever we want, however we want.

 Which I do realize just bumped us further up the ramen-obsessed scale…